Lake Louise Hikes: 10 Trails We Recommend as Locals

 The Big Beehive hiking trail begins just past the Lake Agnes Tea House and quickly leads you along the northern shoreline of the lake.
 The Big Beehive is the large rock hill directly across the water from you.

-If you are lucky enough to enjoy the Big Beehive hike in fall, you’ll get to enjoy beautiful golden larch trees.
+If you are lucky enough to enjoy the Big Beehive hike in fall, you’ll see beautiful golden larch trees.
 The first of many larch trees appears about halfway across the Lake Agnes shoreline.
 The Big Beehive Trail is a really nice Lake Louise larch hike (especially if you can’t get to Moraine Lake to hike the Larch Valley Trail).

 the needles on larch trees turn a golden color in fall on top of the Big Beehive hike in Banff National Park.